 Official transcript means:

-A paper or electronic transcript certified by the issuing institution and delivered directly to the law school; or
+- A paper or electronic transcript certified by the issuing institution and delivered directly to the law school; or

-A paper or electronic transcript verified by a third-party credential assembly service and delivered directly to the law school; or
+- A paper or electronic transcript verified by a third-party credential assembly service and delivered directly to the law school; or

-A paper transcript certified by the issuing institution and delivered by the applicant in a sealed envelope
+- A paper transcript certified by the issuing institution and delivered by the applicant in a sealed envelope.

+All international students should have their transcripts translated (if not already in English) and evaluated by a credential authentication service.
 If the documents are not in English, official translations must accompany the transcripts.
-Transcripts must be submitted directly to the University of New Hampshire School of Law in a sealed envelope along with the issuing administrator’s signature by the issuing institution or by the applicant.
+Transcripts and translations must be submitted directly to the Admissions Office at the University of New Hampshire Franklin Pierce School of Law, or submitted through the Law School Admission Council (LSAC) LL.M.
+Credential Assembly Service or another third party credential evaluation service.
+Transcripts sent directly to Franklin Pierce should be sent in a sealed envelope with the issuing administrator's signature by the issuing institution or by the applicant.
 We will not accept photocopies.
-Transcripts and translations must be sent directly to the Graduate Programs Admissions Office at the University of New Hampshire School of Law or submitted through the Law School Admission Council (LSAC) LL.M.
-Credential Assembly Service.

-If you have earned an undergraduate university degree where the language of instruction was English, no TOEFL examination is required but you must have signed documentation from an administrator at the university confirming English language as the medium of instruction.
-If you do not have signed documentation, then the English language proficiency requirement will not be waived.
+Applicants whose native language is not English must provide a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score, taken within three years from the time of application submission.
+If you have earned an undergraduate university degree where the language of instruction was English, no TOEFL or IELTS examination is required.
+However, you must have signed documentation from an administrator at the university confirming English language as the medium of instruction.
+The University Of New Hampshire Franklin Pierce School Of Law’s Institution Code is 3396 for TOEFL.
+No code is required for IELTS.
+No other test of English language proficiency will be accepted.

 Accepted TOEFL scores: